 Sorry but due to the current Covid-19 situation we are not offering any parent tours for prospective parents.
-We are working on some virtual tours which we hope to have available soon.
+We have reviewed this decision for the start of September and we feel that to have the best chance of minimising disruption in schools by not offering tours.

 Admissions at SENDAT